dorothyychou/CSE110_LAB1/index.md

 Hello!
 I am a third year student at *University of California, San Diego*.

+Some programming languages I am familiar with are:
+- C++
+- Java
+- Python
+- C

-> Photography is one of my hobbies and here are some of the photos I have taken!
+Photography is one of my hobbies and here are some of the photos I have taken!

 ![flowers](./images/pic2.jpg)

-You can find more of my photos [here](https://drive.google.com/drive/folders/1tk9fyCEyBG6v6qxBOdTR9YR4Tp2Bj06-?usp=sharing)
+> You can find more of my photos [here](https://drive.google.com/drive/folders/1tk9fyCEyBG6v6qxBOdTR9YR4Tp2Bj06-?usp=sharing).